noahehall/theBookOfNoah/web_technoligies/opensource/_react.md

 ### useMemo
   - returns a memoized value
   - pass a function and a list  of dependencies
     - the function will only be invoked if the dependencies change
+      - if an empty list is passed the function will be invoked on every render
+    - the function is invoked DURING RENDERING
+      - so dont do any side effects

 ```js